awsdocs/amazon-s3-userguide/doc_source/download-objects.md

 ## Using the AWS CLI<a name="download-object-cli"></a>

 The example below shows you how you can use the AWS CLI to download an object from Amazon S3\.
+This command gets the object `dir/my_images.tar.bz2` from the bucket *DOC\-EXAMPLE\-BUCKET1*\.
+The object will output to a file named `my_downloaded_image.tar.bz2`\.
 For more information and examples, see [get\-object](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/get-object.html) in the *AWS CLI Command Reference*\.

 ```
-aws s3api get-object --bucket DOC-EXAMPLE-BUCKET1 --key dir/my_images.tar.bz2 my_images.tar.bz2
+aws s3api get-object --bucket DOC-EXAMPLE-BUCKET1 --key dir/my_images.tar.bz2 my_downloaded_image.tar.bz2
 ```